50 College Freshman Tips I Wish I Knew Before My First Year

 Unexpected expenses happen, and security reduces stress.

-28. Avoid credit card traps
+28. Avoid credit cards completely

 Minimum payments create long-term debt cycles.
 So, avoid credit cards at any cost, yes, avoid completely.